sidharrell/devshop/roles/geerlingguy.php-versions/README.md

 ## Dependencies

   - geerlingguy.php is a soft dependency as the `php_version` variable is required to be set.
-  - geerlingguy.repo-remi, if you're using CentOS or a Red Hat derivative.

 ## Example Playbook